 What it’s like to stay in Casco Viejo

 Panama City’s Casco Viejo district was founded in 1674 after Pirate Captain Henry Morgan ransacked and burned down the original location.
 This developed into a beautiful Spanish colonial town which was then abandoned over time as residents moved into modern Panama City.
 A little over ten years ago, much of this area was still in ruins and many of the parts you can now walk through today were former dangerous “red zones.”
-(If you’re interested in learning about Casco’s violent past, I highly recommend doing the Fortaleza Gang Tour).
 It’s especially been over the last five years that the hipsters have invaded and is now the most popular neighborhood for locals and tourists to visit.

 The Casco Viejo that you walk through today is safe and charming.
 Many of the deteriorating buildings have been restored to their former glory and are filled with cafes, street art, and new brick streets.
 You’ll find that it’s peaceful and quiet during the day and then comes alive at night once all of Panama City’s locals head to visit Casco’s trendy rooftop bars and epic parties.
 The great thing about staying here is that you also have an array of stuff to do within a 12 block radius.

 However, the top three reasons that I hear of people not staying in Casco Viejo is that they think it will be too touristy, it’s expensive, or they are worried about the noise.